The Rt Hon Theresa May MP

 Theresa has been involved in politics at all levels for many years, and was elected Member of Parliament for Maidenhead in May 1997.
 She has held several positions within Parliament since then, including Shadow Secretary of State for Education and Employment, Shadow Secretary of State for Work and Pensions, and Shadow Leader of the House of Commons.
 From 2002 to 2003 she was the first female Chairman of the Conservative Party.

 Theresa was Minister for Women & Equalities from 2010 to 2012 and appointed Home Secretary in May 2010, where she became the longest serving in the role.
-Since July 2016 she has served as the UK Prime Minister and Leader of the Conservative Party.
+From July 2016 to 2019 she served as the UK Prime Minister and Leader of the Conservative Party.

 Tessa Sanderson-White CBE